colindean/allegheny_voter_reg_analysis/README.md

 ## Notes on data

+You can request the data from the Allegheny County elections division.
+The data is not permitted to be distributed freely available online because it contains personally identifiable information on voters.
+While that information is considered public record, the wide availability of that information is considered bad thing.

 You may need to convert data from ASCII to UTF-8 to use some of these programs.

     iconv -c -f ascii -t utf8 VOTERS.TXT -o VOTERS-utf8.txt